Up Denali 3D: Background

 Up Denali 3D is the fifth 3D mountaineering movie from 3D Films in the series of Seven Summits in Three Dimensions.
 Previous 3D films were shot on Cerro Aconcagua, (Aconcagua - The Top of the Western World), Mount Kilimanjaro, (Africa 3D), Russia's Mount Elbrus, (unedited), and Carstensz Pyramid, aka Puncak Jaya, (Carstensz Pyramid – 3D Adventure in Irian Jaya).

 Cast

 Climbers

 The climbers were individuals who had never met each other and came from a variety of backgrounds.
 Tom Riederer was on the path of the Seven Summits - this would be his fifth, all filmed in 3D.
-Mike Smith was an athletic mechanic working for Delta Airlines in Atlanta GA.
+Mike Smith was an athletic mechanic working for Delta Air Lines in Atlanta, Georgia.
 Gary D. Bacon is a former business executive-turned-adventure-traveler and mountaineer.
 Steve Ullman was 18 years old at the time of the climb, and had participated in Outward Bound mountaineering school.
 His grandparents in Massachusetts coincidentally lived next door to Bradford Washburn.
 Phil Fleet was attempting to join the High Pointers club, summiting the highest point in each of the 50 US states.
 Denali was his 48th, and most difficult.